dddiscovery/datapoints/README.md

   - Invalid front matter in posts
   - Missing required files
   - Incorrect file paths
+  - Build timeout or resource limits exceeded
+  - CSS or JavaScript not loading properly

 ### Important Notes
 - Only changes pushed to `main` trigger the build process